MonashDeepNeuron/HPP/content/part6/tasks/views.md

 #### Optional

+- Have a custom iterator type with the relevant methods in the circular buffer for obtaining them.
 - front and and back element access.
 - Equality (`==`) and inequality (`!=`) operator overloads.
 - Output stream operator overload (`>>`).